 The Earth’s expanding population and increased use of natural resources along with our need for energy, environmental protection, and responsible land and resource management are likely to fuel a demand for geoscientists well into the future.
 Employment for geoscientists is predicted to grow 14 faster than the average for all other occupations between 2016-2026.
 The median annual wage for geoscientists was $91,130 in 2018 (U.S. Bureau of Labor Statistics).
 Marshall University’s location in southern West Virginia provides students with a wealth of opportunities for field based studies in environmental geology, engineering geology, and energy resources.

-The Department of Geology offers a B.S. degree in Geology, a B.A. degree in Geology, and a B.A. degree in Earth Science.
+The Department of Geology offers a B.S. degree in Geology with areas of emphasis in Engineering Geology and Environmental Geology and an M.S. degree in Physical and Applied Sciences area of emphasis in Geology.
 The B.S. in Geology degree consists of an interdisciplinary curriculum that provides a sound foundation in both fundamental and applied aspects of geology.
 Graduates are typically employed by environmental and engineering companies, natural resource industries, and government agencies, or pursue more advanced degrees.
-The curriculum for the B.A. degree in Geology has greater flexibility, less rigorous mathematics and physics, and less comprehensive geology requirements than the B.S. in Geology.
-The B.S. is the more appropriate option for students considering graduate study in Geology.
-The B.A.
-Geology degree provides a basis for science-related careers such as environmental law, pre-college teaching, science journalism, and resource management and marketing.

 If you are looking for a career with an exciting lifestyle, then Geology offers many advantages.
 For the individual who does not wish to be office-bound, Geology is an ideal career since much of the geologist’s work is done in the field with adventures that can take you to remote parts of the world.
 A career in Geology provides many choices, many challenges and much fulfilling work.